agchan12/test/README.md

 1. Gemfile
   * gem package control file.
 2. router.rb
-  * Controller, map the URL with certain method.
+  * Controller.
+Masp the URL with certain method.
 3. twitter_client.rb
-  * Service code, connecting twitter API, fetch data and handle the logic.
+  * Service code.
+Connects the twitter API, fetches the data and handle the logic.
 4. tc_twitter_client.rb
-  * Unit test code,mainly testing Question 3.
+  * Unit test code.
+Mainly testing Question 3.
 4. test.sh
-  * A shell script, used as automatic test for Question 1 and 2.
+  * A shell script.
+Used as automatic test for Question 1 and 2.

 ## Setting up